 - Supporting registration at the appropriate school during the spring prior to the child entering kindergarten. - Helping families access transition resources at the appropriate school before the child enters kindergarten.
-This includes summer programs and relationship-building and informationgathering opportunities such as Connect to Kindergarten events. - Advocating for and supporting enrollment in Head Start or other preschool programs for participating children.
+This includes summer programs and relationship-building and information gathering opportunities such as Connect to Kindergarten events. - Advocating for and supporting enrollment in Head Start or other preschool programs for participating children.
+Transition support may also include a period of follow-up to ensure the transition is successful.